ungoogled-software/ungoogled-chromium/BUILDING.md

 * [gperf from GNUWin32](http://gnuwin32.sourceforge.net/packages/gperf.htm)
 * [bison from GNUWin32](http://gnuwin32.sourceforge.net/packages/bison.htm)
     * Get the Binaries, Developer files, Sources, and Dependencies
+    * **NOTE**: Make sure to place gperf and bison in a path without spaces, otherwise the build will fail.

 ### Setting up the build environment